A Unique Eucharistic Miracle

-With the premise that it is not easy to interpret such an anomalous phenomenon, with the tools of ordinary science, we will try to propose some speculations even though incomplete concerning two basic aspects of the objective fact taken under examination: levitation and luminescence of one of the two Hosts held in the paten during Eucharistic Celebration.
+With the premise that it is not easy to interpret such an anomalous phenomenon, with the tools of ordinary science, we will try to propose some speculations even though incomplete concerning two basic aspects of the objective fact taken under examination: levitation and luminescence of one of the two Hosts held in the paten during the Eucharistic Celebration.

 A body in initial state of rest in order to start levitating in midair has to be subject to an external force rapidly changing over time and very well calibrated, more intense after the short initial lifting instants and lower during the subsequent extended period of midair floating.
-Such a strength needs to be initially higher and directed almost exclusively upwards in order to counteract both the weight of the object (gravitational force acting on its inertial mass) and cohesive forces to molecular/atomic level between the surface of the body itself and what it lies on (Van der Waals force and fluctuations of quantum “vacuum” field known as forces of Casimiro) it will then re-calibrate right after that and decrease during the floating phase in which only weight force acts on the body, together with some much weaker aerodynamic forces, unstable, chaotic, multi-directional and subtle but not negligible.
-Such forces concern atmospherical gas recirculation in absence of thermal balance and/or in presence of moving nearby bodies and their effects will be all the more significant the lighter will be the body under consideration.
-In order to maintain mechanic balance, such forces ought to be eliminated by equivalent stabilization forces to constantly and instantaneously adjust with active control techniques very difficult to implement even with tools and in specific labs.
+Such a strength needs to be initially higher and directed almost exclusively upwards in order to counteract both the weight of the object (gravitational force acting on its inertial mass) and the cohesive forces to molecular/atomic level between the surface of the body itself and what it lies on (Van der Waals force and fluctuations of quantum “vacuum” field known as forces of Casimiro) it will then re-calibrate right after that and decrease during the floating phase in which only the weight force acts on the body, together with some much weaker aerodynamic forces, unstable, chaotic, multi-directional and subtle but not negligible.
+Such forces concern atmospherical gas recirculation in absence of thermal balance and/or in presence of nearby moving bodies and their effects will be all the more significant the lighter will be the body under consideration.
+In order to maintain mechanic balance, such forces ought to be eliminated by equivalent stabilization forces to constantly and instantaneously adjust with active control techniques, very diff0icult to implement even with tools and in specific labs.

 Among the different techniques of levitation used to counterbalance weight we can mention the optical one (Optical tweezers), the acoustic one with pressure stationary waves, the aerodynamic one and the magnetic (or electromagnetic) one.
 Not to forget is also a kind of quantum levitation that happens on ultra-light particles and on picometer scale (around 1 mm divided a billion times) therefore much smaller than the 2 cm levitation distance observed.

-We also can exclude aerodynamic levitation both in the case of gas flows coming from the upper Host and headed downwards (those would need to be constantly, instantaneously, dynamically and wireless adjusted within the host itself, absurd!) and in the case of flows coming from the side of the paten and directed sideways upwards (they would not have been possible from the center since there was the lower host in between and not being pierced it ought to have lifted together with the upper one).
-Beyond the incredible difficulty of creating a gas stream that is not affected by in homogeneities of the case, able to adapt instantaneously to the position and the variable shape of the host and that can lift it up without letting it fly aside or twirling in the air.
+We also can exclude aerodynamic levitation both in the case of gas flows coming from the upper Host and headed downwards (those would need to be constantly, instantaneously, dynamically and wireless adjusted within the host itself, absurd!) and in the case of flows coming from the side of the paten and directed sideways upwards (they would not have been possible from the center since there was the lower host in between and not being pierced, it ought to have lifted together with the upper one).
+Beyond the incredible difficulty of creating a gas stream that is not affected by inhomogeneities of the case, able to adapt instantaneously to the position and the variable shape of the host and that can lift it up without letting it fly aside or twirling in the air.
 In the footage there are no evidences neither of meaningful aerodynamic effects on levitating Host, on the inferior one still on the paten or on other objects or fabrics nearby, nor of refraction/scattering of the light between the two Hosts during the levitation (typical in presence of gas flows, see for example how hot air motion on top of the flame of a candle distorts light).
 Also in this case aside from the fact that both Hosts would have been supposed to rise, it is very difficult to think that mechanisms of dynamic adjustment and stabilization can be successfully used in this case and in the filmed condition.

 It is left to be taken into account magnetic levitation and the possible effects of a magnetic field on the host.
 Obviously, host is mainly wheat flour and air with a minimal percentage of water left after baking, estimated in excess at around 20%.